TANZANIA PROJECT NEWS

 ABOUT THE PHIL SIMON CLINIC TANZANIA PROJECT

 In 2002, The Phil Simon Clinic Tanzania Project (PSCTP) took its first team of volunteer healthcare workers to Northern Tanzania.
 It was designed to be a fact-finding mission about the AIDS epidemic ravaging Tanzania and what we could do to help with some of the suffering of its people.
 That trip changed many lives, including our own.
 Over 200 American and European healthcare volunteers have traveled as part of the PSCTP to Northern Tanzania and shared their expertise with our Tanzanian colleagues.
-Now, the PSCTP has blossomed into a small, effective and innovative 501(C)(3) organization providing medical, surgical, social work, veterinary and specialty care in East Africa.
+Now, the PSCTP has blossomed into an effective and innovative 501(C)(3) organization providing medical, surgical, social work, veterinary and specialty care in East Africa.
 A successful healthcare scholarship program has helped ease the tremendous shortage of physicians and nurses in Tanzania.
-HIV and other infectious diseases remain challenging for Africa.
+HIV and other infectious diseases remain challenging in Africa.
 Effective antiretroviral therapy, education and research from many projects such as ours have helped lift some of that burden.
 Climate change, socioeconomic struggles, population movements, environmental destruction and political factors continue to challenge those of us working in global health.
 Nevertheless, we remain committed to the promotion of global goodwill and health through collaboration and compassion.

 Subscribe to Our Mailing List